Product

 LTV can be challenging to calculate because, whatever way you choose to calculate it, the numbers are not fixed.
 For example, if you have three pricing tiers and several add-ons, then your customers might be spending different amounts each month.
 This can make ARPU hard to pin down.

-That’s a pretty simple example, too.
-It could be that you offer discounts for the first few months of service or you give credit to paying customers if they recruit another client.
 Then, there is the question of how to deal with permanent price increases or decreases.
 What if you have the enviable position of a very long average customer lifetime?
 In that case, should you apply a discount rate to future ARPU?

-Churn can similarly jump around.
-It is often the case that customers do not churn linearly over the lifetime of their contract.
 Most companies will find that there is a sharp drop off after the first billing period, along with some customers—hopefully the ones that truly find the value you offer and not just those that forget about their monthly payments—that just never quit.
 In this case, is it better to use an exponential function, and how does one do that exactly?

-These don’t even include the issues specific to calculating LTV for Chargebee customers.
 For example, Chargebee’s basic analytics dashboard might not differentiate between paid customers and trials when calculating MRR, MRR growth, and LTV.
 Although everyone in the industry would love it if every trial converted to a paid sign-up, that’s an overly optimistic approach to forecasting!

-How do you calculate LTV for Chargebee customers?
+How to Calculate LTV for Chargebee Customers

 Baremetrics monitors subscription revenue for businesses that bring in revenue through subscription-based services.
 Baremetrics can integrate directly with your payment gateway, such as Chargebee, and pull information about your customers and their behavior into a crystal-clear dashboard.